 Anna is a contributing writer for Achieve.
 She has specialized in writing personal finance content for over a decade, including writing for Fortune 500 finance clients as well as writing personal finance content for magazines and outlets including Forbes, Refinery29, Nasdaq, Yahoo Finance and others.

-It’s a good idea to take a personal loan out for the amount you need—and the amount you feel comfortable paying back.
+The best approach is to borrow only the amount you need and can comfortably repay, rather than juggling multiple loans.
 In personal finance, a good rule of thumb is to minimize the amount of loans you carry.
-The fewer payments you make to creditors, the more you can save and invest.
+The fewer payments you make, the easier it is to keep track of your payments.
+Minimizing the total amount you borrow leaves you more to save and invest.

 Related Articles